Probiotics for cats is a supplement that introduce healthy bacteria into your cat’s digestive system.

-Therefore, retaining a balance of good bacteria goes a long way to keeping your feline healthy.
+So, having a balance of good bacteria goes a long way to keeping your feline healthy.

 Probiotics do just that – they introduce healthy bacteria into your cat’s digestive system.

-This can help regulate digestion and improve overall health.
+Probiotics for cats can help regulate digestion and improve overall health.

 Probiotics are even said to greatly improve a number of illnesses in cats, especially diseases associated with the gastrointestinal tract.

 One of the most promising discoveries, however, is the extent that probiotics for cats can affect diarrhea.

 Probiotics are commonly used to treat the symptoms of diarrhea in cats.
 But we will look more at this later.